 This incredibly scenic drive through the southern Côtes-du-Rhône Villages isn’t just for wine lovers.

-It starts in the Medieval walled city of Avignon, before passing through beautiful countryside and several wine-growing villages before finishing in perhaps the most famous of all, Châteauneuf-du-Pape.
+It starts and finishes in the Medieval walled city of Avignon, passing through beautiful countryside and several wine-growing villages before finishing in perhaps the most famous of all, Châteauneuf-du-Pape.

 The itinerary is a tour of Avignon and the Comtat Venaissan which includes all the major wine producing villages of the Côtes du Rhône.
 Avignon itself is a magical place although, for many, the real stars are the villages.

 Wines of the Côtes-du-Rhône are very strong, (Typically 14%), so if you wish to take part in la degustation (tasting) before buying, it is recommended that at least one member of your group does not drink any alcohol.
 The police enforce the law vigorously and it is worth bearing in mind that the blood alcohol concentration limit is 0.05 in France as against 0.08 in the UK and the USA.

 This fascinating walled city is a great place to stay either before or during the itinerary and there is so much to see.
 I have highlighted two of these: the Palais des Papes and the Pont St-Bénezet.
 You could choose to admire both before or after your tour. but it takes a couple of hours to explore the Palais so it may be best to leave this til another time.